LAMP

 Abstract

 Extreme Ultraviolet (EUV) lithography is the current technology for semiconductor device manufacturing, and it will allow the industry to uphold Moore’s law in years to come.
 The use of the EUV wavelength (13.5 nm) allows a tremendous increase in the resolution but brings along several challenges that drive up the cost of the infrastructure for the metrology of various steps in the lithography process.
 At the XIL beamline of the SLS, PSI is pioneering the use of coherent diffraction imaging for the detection and the characterization of defects on EUV photomasks with the RESCAN microscope.
 RESCAN can detect defects as small as 50x50 nm² with an acquisition frame rate of 2 kHz.
 RESCAN is a demo tool, designed to inspect small samples with an area of 200x200 µm² , however the full photomask has an active area of about 100x100 mm² , which would require to collect at least 44M diffraction patterns to reconstruct the whole sample.
 Considering the required sampling and dynamic range required for this application, a complete diffraction data set will be of the order of 320 PB.
-The goal of the project is to develop efficient methods to reduce the data storage requirement, to optimize the image reconstruction procedure and avoid throughput throttling.
+The goal of the project was to develop efficient methods to reduce the data storage requirement, to optimize the image reconstruction procedure and avoid throughput throttling.

 People